-The Group has an unfunded, noncontributory defined benefit plan covering all its permanent employees.
+The Group has a funded, noncontributory defined benefit plan covering all its qualified employees.
 Under this plan, the employees are entitled to retirement benefits ranging from 50% to 200% of the final monthly salary for each year of credited service.
 This plan is in accordance with R.A.
 No. 7641, which mandates a minimum retirement benefit equivalent to one-half month salary per year of service.

 An independent actuary conducted a valuation of the retirement benefit obligation using the projected unit credit method.
-The latest actuarial valuation is for the year ended December 31, 2023.
+The latest actuarial valuation is for the year ended December 31, 2024.

-The principal actuarial assumptions used to determine retirement benefit liability for 2023 and 2022 are as follows:
+The principal actuarial assumptions used to determine retirement benefit liability as at December 31, 2024 and 2023 are as follows:

-2023 2022

-Discount rates 6.25% - 6.26% 7.61% - 7.66%

-Salary increase rates 4.00% - 5.00% 4.00%
+Discount rates 6.25% - 6.26% Salary increase rates 4.00% - 5.00%